Gritty on Thanksgiving, 'Zamboni Dust' and Shoving That Kid in the Penalty Box

 Gritty, first of all, Happy Thanksgiving.
 The Flyers host the New York Rangers the day after Thanksgiving, so you have the holiday off.
 What are your plans?

-Well, Allen, they tell I’m going to be in a parade amongst my people on the streets of Philadelphia.
+Well, Allen, they tell me I’m going to be in a parade amongst my people on the streets of Philadelphia.

 Do you watch football on Thanksgiving, or are you purely a hockey guy?